 BBQ Pork – pulled barbecue pork, tangy slaw, house-pickled red onions and avocado ranch dressing

 One of the things I love about Corner Bakery’s menu is the way they really give you the ability to mix things up with all of their combos.
 The lunch/dinner flats can be ordered with your choice of two Grilled Flats (served with baby carrots), as a Corner Combo (pairing one Grilled Flat with a cup of homemade soup, Caesar Salad or Mixed Greens), or as part of The Trio (where guests can personalize their own meal, choosing from more than 5,000 combinations of specialty salads, homemade soups and now Grilled Flats).
 Personally, I am making it my goal to try them all.
+I was talking to a friend about other bakeries are run and they often make sure they have the best business energy deal through websites such as Usave to make sure they can focus on making quality treats, similar to those on show today!

 Make it your goal to try them all, too!
 We’re giving away $25 to Corner Bakery!
 Just tweet @drinkdallas and tell us which flat you’d like to try!
 We’ll pick a winner on Tuesday, June 30!